semantic-textual-relatedness/semantic-textual-relatedness.github.io/docs/index.md

 <blockquote>
 <p><strong>Task A: Unsupervised</strong></p>
 </blockquote>
-<p> where systems cannot use any semantic relatedness or semantic similarity labeled datasets for training. </p>
+<p> In this subtask, participants are expected to submit systems that have been developed without the use of any labeled datasets pertaining to semantic relatedness. </p>

 <p><strong>Task B: Supervised</strong></p>
 </blockquote>
-<p> where systems can use the provided STR training datasets, as well as any other similarity or relatedness resources.</p>
+<p> In this subtask, participants submit systems that have been trained using the provided labeled datasets (with scores ranging from 0 to 1 representing the degree of semantic textual relatedness).
+These datasets contain pairs of sentences that have been manually scored based on their degree of relatedness.</p>